Disinformation: Strategies for spreading disinformation

+Disinformation attack

 The research literature on how disinformation spreads is growing.
 Studies show that disinformation spread in social media can be classified into two broad stages: seeding and echoing.
-"Seeding," when malicious actors strategically insert deceptions, like fake news, into a social media ecosystem, and "echoing" is when the audience disseminates disinformation argumentatively as their own opinions often by incorporating disinformation into a confrontational fantasy.
-Studies show four main methods of seeding disinformation:
+"Seeding", when malicious actors strategically insert deceptions, like fake news, into a social media ecosystem, and "echoing" is when the audience disseminates disinformation argumentatively as their own opinions often by incorporating disinformation into a confrontational fantasy.

+Internet manipulation

+Studies show four main methods of seeding disinformation online: